 Talent adds RPMI 1640 medium to a 10 cm dish containing A549 cells.
-Alternatively, show the talent inoculating the medium in the dish.
+Alternatively, show the talent inoculating the medium in the dish. (cell room)

-Talent places the dishes into an incubator.
+Talent places the dishes into an incubator. (cell room)

 When the cells reach 80 to 90 percent confluence, remove the culture medium [1].
 Briefly wash the cells with 3 milliliters of PBS [2].
 Next, add 3 milliliters of 0.05 percent trypsin to each dish [3].

-Talent removes the culture medium from the dishes.
+Talent removes the culture medium from the dishes. (cell room)

-Talent washes the cells with PBS.
+Talent washes the cells with PBS. (cell room)

-Talent adds trypsin to each dish.
+Talent adds trypsin to each dish. (cell room)

 Remove the trypsin and leave the residuary trypsin [1] to digest the cells at 37 degrees Celsius for 1 – 3 minutes [2].
 Check the detachment of the cells frequently to avoid over-digestion [3].

-Talent removes the trypsin from the dishes.
+Talent removes the trypsin from the dishes. (cell room)

-Talent places the dishes into an incubator.
+Talent places the dishes into an incubator. (cell room)

-Talent checks the cell detachment under a microscope.
+Talent checks the cell detachment under a microscope. (cell room)

 When the cells become loose and begin to detach from the dishes, add 3 milliliters of RPMI 1640 medium – supplemented with 10 percent FBS [1] – and transfer the cell suspension to a 50 milliliter tube [2].

-Talent adds RPMI medium to the dishes.
+Talent adds RPMI medium to the dishes. (cell room)

-Talent transfers the cell suspension to a 50 mL tube.
+Talent transfers the cell suspension to a 50 mL tube. (cell room)

 Centrifuge at 300 x g and at 4 degrees Celsius for 5 minutes [1].
 Discard the supernatant and re-suspend the cells in 10 milliliters of PBS [2].
 Transfer 0.5 milliliters of the cell suspension into a new tube as an isotype control [3].

-Talent places the tube into a centrifuge, closes the centrifuge lid, and turns the centrifuge on.
+Talent places the tube into a centrifuge, closes the centrifuge lid, and turns the centrifuge on. (centrifuge)

 Talent re-suspends the cells in PBS.
-The supernatant can be discarded prior to this shot.
+The supernatant can be discarded prior to this shot. (cell room)

-Talent transfers some of the cell suspension into a new tube.
+Talent transfers some of the cell suspension into a new tube. (cell room)

 Centrifuge both the control and experimental tubes at 300 x g and at 4 degrees Celsius for 5 minutes [1].
 Discard the supernatants [2].

-Talent places the tube into a centrifuge, closes the centrifuge lid, and turns the centrifuge on.
+Talent places the tube into a centrifuge, closes the centrifuge lid, and turns the centrifuge on. (centrifuge)

-Talent discards the supernatants from the tubes.
+Talent discards the supernatants from the tubes. (cell room)

 Then, dilute both the fluorescent dye-conjugated isotype control and antibody in PBS to the optimal concentration titrated to prepare the working solution [1].
 Re-suspend the control and experimental cells with each working solution and mix gently [2-TXT].
 Incubate the samples in the dark and at room temperature for 30 – 40 minutes [3].

-Talent dilutes the fluorescent dye-conjugated isotype control and antibody in PBS.
+Talent dilutes the fluorescent dye-conjugated isotype control and antibody in PBS. (cell room)

 Talent re-suspends the cells in the working solutions.
-TEXT: Resuspend cells at 2 – 5 x 107 cells/mL.
+TEXT: Resuspend cells at 2 – 5 x 107 cells/mL. (cell room)

 Talent wraps the samples in foil and sets them aside to incubate at room temperature.

 Question: How are the samples kept in the dark while incubating?
 Are the wrapped in foil, put into a drawer/box, or some other method?

+Yes.
+Samples are wrapped in foid and put into a drawer.

 Wash the cells by adding 10 milliliters of PBS [1], mixing gently [2], and centrifuging at 300 x g and at 4 degrees Celsius for 5 minutes [3].
 Discard the supernatants and re-suspend the cells with 10 milliliters of PBS [4].

-Talent adds PBS to the cells.
+Talent adds PBS to the cells. (cell room)

-Talent gently mixes the PBS with the cells.
+Talent gently mixes the PBS with the cells. (cell room)

-Talent places the tube into a centrifuge, closes the centrifuge lid, and turns the centrifuge on.
+Talent places the tube into a centrifuge, closes the centrifuge lid, and turns the centrifuge on. (centrifuge)

 Talent re-suspends the cells in PBS.
-The supernatant can be discarded prior to this shot.
+The supernatant can be discarded prior to this shot. (cell room)